arno-di-loreto/apistylebook-web/_pages/design/guidelines/haufe-api-styleguide-topics.md

       - name: HTTP Status Codes
         url: 'https://github.com/Haufe-Lexware/api-style-guide/blob/master/http-status-codes/http-status-codes.md'
   - topic_id: http-status-415
-    topic_category: HTTP Status
+    topic_category: HTTP Status User Error
-    topic_name: HTTP Status 415
+    topic_name: 415 Unsupported Media Type
-    topic_description: When to use HTTP status 415
+    topic_description: 'The request entity has a media type which the server or resource does not support.
+For example, the client uploads an image as image/svg+xml, but the server requires that images use a different format.'
     topic__links:
       self:
         href: /design/topics/http-status-415